oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 Process Automation supports data objects that are based on generally simple data types.
 However, complex business objects can be created indirectly, by either creating a form or importing a JSON schema/sample in a connector.

-Let's create a data object explicitly based on existing Travel Request form
+Let's create a data object explicitly based on the existing Travel Request form

 1. Navigate to **Travel Request Process** and then click *Data*